Adding context to errors in Go

 var ErrInvalidInput = errors.New("invalid input")

-Using github.com/ygrebnov/errorc.With function, the context can be added to the sentinel error in the following way:
+Using github.com/ygrebnov/errorc.With, the context can be added to the sentinel error like this:

 import "github.com/ygrebnov/errorc"